Things to Do on the 4th of July That Are Easy, Cheap or Free

 Watch a Fireworks display

-Finally at the end of a very busy day, gather and/or bring in all your flags, then go take in a fireworks show.
-Abilene usually has one and so do several surrounding cities.
-In the past I've attended fireworks displays at Lake Brownwood, Clyde Lake, Breckenridge, Tye and Sweetwater.
+Finally at the end of a very busy 4th of July, gather up your flags, then go watch the fireworks show.
+Abilene usually has one and so do several surrounding cities like: Lake Brownwood, Clyde Lake, Breckenridge, Tye and Sweetwater.
 Remember to take a camera, then share your pictures with us on our Facebook page.